-The Commit Date is the date an assignee gives as their commitment of when the task will be complete.
-It is their estimation and commitment to the Project Manager that they will have the task completed by a particular date.
+- Manually set the Commit Date yourself according to when you believe the task or issue might be completed.
+This is your estimation and commitment, as the assignee, to the Project Owner that you will have the task or issue completed by a particular date.

-- The Projected Completion Date of the task or issue is set to the same date because the task now has a more accurate indication of when it is likely to be completed.
+- The Projected Completion Date of the task or issue is set to the same date as the Commit Date because the task now has a more accurate indication of when it is likely to be completed.

 For more information about the Projected Completion Date, see "Understanding the Projected Completion Date for Projects, Tasks, and Issues."

-- The Project Manager can use the Commit Date to reset the Planned Completion Date.
+The Project Owner can use the Commit Date to reset the Planned Completion Date.
 You do this by selecting the Set planned date to option in the Updates tab of the task.
 You must have access to manage the task and the project to accept this change.

 NOTE If you want to see how the timeline of the project is affected by accepting to change the Planned Completion Date of the task, click Project Timeline.
 This opens the Gantt Chart where you can evaluate the date changes.